-- 1. That I am one of the attorneys representing the party on whose behalf this Answer was prepared. - 2.
-That the Answer in paragraphs 30-38 contains certain statements claiming insufficient knowledge upon which to base a belief as to the truth or falsity of the allegations contained in the Complaint. - 3.
-That said allegations of insufficient knowledge are true and correct to the best of his information, knowledge and belief.
+1. That I am one of the attorneys representing the party on whose behalf this Answer was prepared.

+2. That the Answer to Count VI in paragraphs 4 and 29-38 contains certain statements claiming insufficient knowledge upon which to base a belief as to the truth or falsity of the allegations contained in the Complaint.

+3. That said allegations of insufficient knowledge are true and correct to the best of his information, knowledge and belief.